ToolVS

 Who Should Choose What?

 Your team has Ruby expertise and needs the power of a full programming language for infrastructure definitions.
-Chef Automate's compliance scanning, audit mode, and visibility dashboard are compelling for regulated industries.
-Chef also has a pull-based model that scales well for very large fleets of servers where a push model becomes unwieldy.
+Chef Automate's compliance scanning and audit mode are compelling for regulated industries.
+Chef's pull-based model enforces continuous compliance on large server fleets.

 Is Ansible or Chef better for configuration management?

-Ansible is better for most teams — agentless, YAML-based, low learning curve, and the most popular tool today.
-Chef is better for teams with Ruby expertise who need more programmatic power.
+Ansible is better for most teams — agentless, YAML-based, low learning curve, and the most popular tool today with 7,000+ modules.
+Chef is better for teams with Ruby expertise who need programmatic power and continuous compliance enforcement.
 For new deployments in 2026, Ansible is the recommended default.

 Is Ansible free?

-Yes — Ansible community edition is free and open source.
-Red Hat Ansible Automation Platform is the paid enterprise offering.
-Chef Infra has a community version (Cinc) and enterprise licensing at around $137/node/year.
-For most teams, free Ansible is sufficient.
+Yes — Ansible community edition is free and open source under the GPL license.
+Red Hat Ansible Automation Platform is the paid enterprise offering with Tower/Controller and support.
+Chef has a community version (Cinc) and enterprise licensing at around $137/node/year.

 Get our free SaaS Buyer's Guide (PDF)